Efficient All-reduce for Distributed DNN Training in Optical Interconnect System

 Since nodes are partitioned into subgroups in each step by W\textsc{rht}, communications within each subgroup need to be assigned with proper wavelengths to avoid conflicts, while communications from different subgroups do not share any link between groups on the ring topology.
-Therefore, wavelength assignment approaches such as First Fit~\cite{b18}, Best Fit~\cite{b20}, etc. can be used for assigning the wavelengths within each subgroup.
-As the number of nodes in each subgroup is $m$ and the intermediate node is selected as the representative node, it is easy to derive that the wavelength requirement is $\lceil \frac{m}{2} \rceil$.
-For the last step in reduce stage, the number of representative nodes can be derived as $m^*=\lceil \frac{N}{m^{\lceil log_{m}N \rceil-1}} \rceil$, which requires $\lceil\frac{(m^*)^2}{8}\rceil $ wavelengths for all-to-all communications~\cite{b16} when $m^*>1$.
+Therefore, we can use wavelength assignment approach First Fit~\cite{ozdaglar2003routing} or Best Fit~\cite{sathishkumar2015best} for assigning the wavelengths within each subgroup.
+As the number of nodes in each subgroup is $m$ and the intermediate node is selected as the representative node, it is easy to derive that the wavelength requirement is $\lfloor m/2 \rfloor$.
+For the last step in reduce stage, the number of representative nodes can be derived as $m^*=\lceil \frac{N}{m^{\lceil log_{m}N \rceil-1}} \rceil$, which requires $\lceil\frac{(m^*)^2}{8}\rceil $ wavelengths for all-to-all communications~\cite{liang2006general} when $m^*>1$.